H. C. Elliott and the transformation of north Livermore

 The final chapter of H.C.
 Elliott’s Somerset trilogy opens with Somerset West, a 90-acre neighborhood offering spacious homes and a fresh model lineup.
 Built between 1972 and 1974, this community brought 279 new homes to north Livermore.

-Location of the Town Square, Somerset, and Somerset West neighborhoods in Livermore, California.
+Annotated aerial map of the Town Square, Town Square North, Somerset South, and Somerset West neighborhoods in Livermore, California.
+Base imagery from Google Maps

 Comments